Unipotent Ideals and Harish-Chandra Bimodules: Harish-Chandra bimodules

-\begin{definition} A \emph{Harish-Chandra bimodule} is a $U(\fg)$-bimodule which admits a good filtration.
+Here, $\CC=U_0(\fg) \subset U_1(\fg) \subset ...$ denote the usual (PBW) filtration of $U(\fg)$.
+Under the conditions above, $\gr(\B)$ has the structure of a graded $S(\fg)$-module (because $\gr U(\fg)\simeq S(\fg)$).
+A compatible filtration is \emph{good} if $\gr(\B)$ is finitely-generated for $S(\fg)$. \begin{definition} A \emph{Harish-Chandra bimodule} is a $U(\fg)$-bimodule which admits a good filtration.
 A morphism of Harish-Chandra bimodules is a morphism of $U(\fg)$-bimodules.
 Denote the category of Harish-Chandra bimodules by $\HC(U(\fg))$. \end{definition}

 Note that a $U(\fg)$-bimodule $\cB$ is Harish-Chandra if and only if it is finitely-generated (as a left or right $U(\fg)$-module) and the adjoint action $\ad$ of $\fg$ on $\cB$ is locally finite.
 The following lemma is standard, and we omit the proof.